+Fluorescence analyses for the intercalibration were carried out with both Lifart and Forlab on drops of the reference solutions placed on an aluminium surface as well as on a small square in the centre of the sections of the marble tile, and Lifart and Forlab spectral data registered in this area were mediated.

+Figure 6.
+Calibration values: considered values in blue, excluded values in red.

+The recorded data were processed to obtain intercalibration values that were as independent of the experimental measurement conditions as possible.
+First, the transmission bands of the Forlab filters (reported in Table 1) had to be considered.
+After this correction, both instruments’ data were normalised with the integral across the whole range (the sum of the intensity values corresponding to the 8 filters for Forlab).
+Second, to compare Forlab and Lifart data, only spectral data from Lifart mediated within the passband of the filters used in Forlab were considered.

-Sections 1, 2 and 4 of marble tile were preferred because the high reproducibility of measurements and higher fluorescence intensity respect to the others.
-The Forlab and Lifart fluorescence data of the reference solutions and sections S1, 2 and 4 of the tile were divided, and the resulting quotients, called calibration ratios, are presented in Table 2.
-Blue values in Table 2 were those considered reliable because correspondent to higher signal to noise ratios, as verifiable in Figure 1 and 3, and used for the calculations of final ratios.
-Unfortunately for filter 290 just one value was considered because only phenylalanine presented a peak in 270-340 nm wavelength range.
+Sections 1, 2 and 4 of the marble tile were preferred due to the high reproducibility of their measurements and their higher fluorescence intensity with respect to the others.
+The Forlab and Lifart fluorescence data for the reference solutions and sections S1, 2 and 4 of the tile were divided, and the resulting quotients, called calibration ratios, are presented in Table 2.
+The blue values in Table 2 were considered reliable because they had higher signal to noise ratios, as verifiable in Figures 1 and 3.
+Therefore, these values were used to calculate the final ratios.
+Unfortunately, just one value was considered for filter 290 because only phenylalanine presented a peak in the 270–340 nm wavelength range.